TITLE 74: PUBLIC FINANCE

 Section 790.190 Extension of Time

 Where a case has been assigned to a Commissioner, either party, upon notice to the other party, may make application to the Commissioner for an extension of time within which to file any pleadings, documents, abstracts or briefs.
-A party filing such a motion shall submit therewith 3 copies of a proposed order.
+A party filing such a motion shall electronically submit a proposed order.
 In all other cases such application for extension of time shall be made to the Court.

 Section 790.200 Motions